-Project Citizenship began as the Greater Boston Citizenship Initative, a collaboration of community partners in Massachusetts seeking to increase naturalization rates in Massachusetts.
-The initiative was created by a committed group of immigrant, community-based, and direct service organizations to educate immigrants about the benefits of citizenship and to provide the services and resources necessary for eligible permanent residents to overcome the barriers to naturalization.
+Project Citizenship began as the Greater Boston Citizenship Initiative, a collaboration of community partners in Massachusetts seeking to increase naturalization rates in Massachusetts.
+The initiative was created by a committed group of immigrant, community-based, and direct service organizations to educate immigrants about the benefits of citizenship and to provide the services and resources necessary for eligible legal permanent residents (LPRs) to overcome the barriers to naturalization.

-Project Citizenship provides free assistance to permanent residents who seek to become U.S. citizens.
+Project Citizenship provides free assistance to eligible permanent residents who seek to become U.S. citizens.
 Project Citizenship and its partner organizations offer regular citizenship workshops in Massachusetts, Rhode Island and New Hampshire.
-In addition, Project Citizenship partner organizations provide civics and English instruction.
+In addition, Project Citizenship partner with organizations to promote civics and English instruction.

-At its frequent citizenship workshops, Project Citizenship assists permanent residents to complete citizenship applications.
+At its frequent citizenship workshops, Project Citizenship assists eligible LPRs to complete citizenship applications.
 Project Citizenship provides screening, advice, legal guidance, referrals and materials needed to successfully complete the citizenship application.
 Project Citizenship also provides materials to help applicants pass their citizenship tests, and to later become fully integrated and engaged U.S. citizens.
-At these workshops, immigration lawyers, Department of Justice accredited representatives, law students and other trained volunteers screen applicants for eligibility, make needed referrals and guide applicants through the entire application process.
+At these workshops, immigration lawyers, Department of Justice (DOJ) accredited representatives, law students and other trained volunteers screen applicants for eligibility, make needed referrals and guide applicants through the entire application process